shinchris/webhooks-cli/instructions.md

 1. Click on the **Sign in** request to open it up in the main panel.
 Look through the **Body** and **Header** tabs, just below the sign in request URL to see more details.
 Notice the Postman variables denoted by the double curly brackets, **{{variable}}**.
 1. In order to set the variables, click on the eye icon located in the top right corner of the application, right next to the **Environment** dropdown menu.
 In the dialog that pops up, click on the **Edit** button to edit the **Tableau Environment**.
 ![Postman Edit Environment](/assets/Postman%20Edit%20Environment.png)
 1. In the **Manage Environments** dialog, you need to fill out the variables in the **CURRENT VALUE** column.
-For the sign in request, you will only need to set the username, password, and the server URL.
+For the sign in request, you will only need to set the username, password, the server URL, and the site name.
     - **Username**: Your email used to sign in to your Online site.
     - **Password**: Your password used to sign in to your Online site.
     - **Server**: **https://10ax.online.tableau.com**.
     - **Site-name**: Name of your site in the URL (found in browser).
-If your online site URL is https://10ax.online.tableau.com/#/site/mysitedev123/home, the **mysitedev123** would be your site name.
+If your online site URL is https://10ax.online.tableau.com/#/site/mysitedev123/home, then **mysitedev123** would be your site name.
 ![Postman Manage Environment](/assets/Postman%20Manage%20Environment.png)
 1. After you've set the 4 variables, click on the orange **Update** button located on the bottom right corner of the dialog.
 1. Close the dialog and click the blue **Send** button to send the request.
 You should be able to see the response body on the bottom part of Postman.